 The Support Forum Volunteers are the members of the WordPress Support Forum providing answers to your WordPress problems and issues.

-If you are interested in volunteering and helping out in the WordPress Forum, there is no criteria.
+If you are interested in volunteering and helping out in the forum, there is no criteria.
 Just pitch in where you see fit.
 It is recommended that you have the following:

 Guidelines for everyone using the forum can be found at Using the Support Forums.
-To keep up with news and information about activities on the Forum, and to ask questions about volunteering, join the #forums on Slack and sign up for the wp-forums mailing list.
+To keep up with news and information about activities on the Forum, and to ask questions about volunteering, join #forums on Slack and/or sign up for the wp-forums mailing list.

 For questions, discussions and other information, click the Discussion Tab at the top of this page.